spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook.md

 1. edit the inventory hosts file (`inventory/hosts`) to your liking

+1. (optional, advanced) to run Ansible against multiple servers with different `sudo` credentials, you can copy the sample inventory hosts yaml file for each of your hosts: (`cp examples/host.yml inventory/my_host1.yml` …) and use the [`ansible-all-hosts.sh`](../inventory/scripts/ansible-all-hosts.sh) script [in the installation step](installing.md).

 For a basic Matrix installation, that's all you need.
 For a more custom setup, see the [Other configuration options](#other-configuration-options) below.